callstacking/callstacking-rails/README.md

 Subsequent calls within a method are visibly nested.

-Checkpoint is a Rails engine that you mount within your Rails app.
+Callstacking is a Rails engine that you mount within your Rails app.

 Here's a sample debugging sessions recorded from a Jumpstart Rails based app I've been working on.
 This is a request for the main page ( https://smartk.id/ ).

 ![image](https://user-images.githubusercontent.com/4600/190882432-58092e38-7ee2-4138-b13a-f45ff2b09227.png)

-Checkpoint Rails records all of the critical method calls within your app, along with their important context (param/argument/return/local variable values).
+Callstacking Rails records all of the critical method calls within your app, along with their important context (param/argument/return/local variable values).

 All in a rolling panel, so that you can debug your call chains from any point in the stack.